 I usually get started first of all by looking over the content and the needs of my client, and deciding what would work best for them.
 If a website doesn’t meet my clients’ needs and goals, then it simply doesn’t work.

 An aside note: initially, as a new designer, no one really taught them this, even though I went to college for design (albeit before the age of the internet).
 However, designing for someone else cannot be about what they “like” or think is “cool”, but rather what works for them and meets their needs.

 For years I used to ask, “What do you like?” to get started.
 Now I ask, What do you need this to do for you?

-Wireframing is basically just sketching out where everything is going to go in the different pages of the website, and deciding how I’m going to fit all of the content on each page in a visually pleasing and functional manner.
+Wireframing is basically just sketching out where everything is going to go in the different pages, and deciding how I’m going to fit all of the content on each page in a visually pleasing and functional manner.

 In this age of mobile devices, mobile web design is a huge deal as well.
-I no longer sketch out a normal sized website, but rather decide how a website will look on a variety of screen sizes, right from the start of the design process.
+I no longer sketch out a normal-sized website, but rather decide how it will look on a variety of screen sizes, right from the start of the design process.